Edmonton-Public-Library/Metro/README.md

 ----------
 ## Version 3.00.00
 Added SirsiDynix web services for Symphony and Horizon libraries.
-To use it there is a new `sdapi.properties` file as seen below which configures the important settings for web services. **Note**: You will also require your original `symphony.properties` file which contains the default values required for registering a customer in Symphony.
+To use it there is a new `sdapi.properties` file as seen below which configures the important settings for web services.

 **NOTE: SirsiDynix web services DTD states that the maximum password length is 25, so `environment.properties` must include at least `password-max-length` entry, however the other two password settings remain optional**.
 ```xml